wtergan/PyTorch-ML-Implementations/README.md

 - Trained on ImageNet, where each image in the dataset is a 224x224x3 image.

-- Data Argmentation implmented on the images included:
+- Data Argmentation implemented on the images included:

     - Random cropping of the images.